ferenyl/homeassistant_addons/mkdocs/DOCS.md

 ### Ports and Access

-- Ingress: Served via Home Assistant ingress on the add-on's configured ingress port (default 8000).
+- **Ingress**: Served via Home Assistant ingress on the add-on's configured ingress port (default 8000).
 This is automatic.
-- Direct access: Exposed on container port 8080.
+- **Direct access**: Exposed on container port 8080.
 Map `8080/tcp` to a host port in the add-on UI to access without ingress, e.g., `http://<ha-host>:<host-port>`.
+- **API Access**: HTTP API available on port 8081 for automation integration.
+Map `8081/tcp` to a host port if needed.

 ### SSH Keys